AyoubBenBrahim/42-rainfall/level5/walkthrough.md

 "Let’s check the dereference and follow the jmp.
 Note that the pointer is in the .got.plt"

+"The PLT resolves actual locations in libc of functions you use and stores them in the GOT"

 ```
 (gdb) x 0x8049838
 0x8049838 <exit@got.plt>:	0x080483d6